 It is at this point that dual-career, college-educated couples stop sharing the work of the family equally and, we believe, fall back on what they observed in their own homes as children.
 They are also more likely to adopt societal norms that dictate what mothers and fathers should do: housework and child care as the domain of moms, with dads acting as supportive partners.

-Men cut back their housework by five hours per week, while women dropped theirs by only one hour Interestingly, new fathers don’t seem to realize that they aren’t keeping up with their partners’ growing workload.
+Interestingly, new fathers don’t seem to realize that they aren’t keeping up with their partners’ growing workload.
 When we asked, both men and women perceived that they increased their total work by more than 30 hours a week each after they became parents.
 But our more accurate time diaries told a different story—one where parenthood added much more work for women than men.

 What should couples do?
 First, men need to take the initiative to be full partners in housework and child care.
 This means doing just as much housework after becoming a parent and taking equal part in the mundane work of parenting, such as changing diapers, in addition to the more fun work of parenting, like playing peek-a-boo or “airplane.”